sohag-aust/microservice-gateway-server/README.md

     and even place orders using alternative payment methods or saved payment information.

+    ???
+Fault Tolerant ???
+    => Fault tolerance is the ability of a system to maintain proper operation in the event of failures or faults in one or more of its components.

+    ???
+Resiliency vs Fault tolerance ???

+    Fault tolerance focuses on the system's ability to continue operating properly in the presence of faults or failures, such as hardware failures, software bugs, or network issues. whereas,
+    Resiliency is a broader concept that encompasses not only the ability to tolerate faults but also the system's ability to recover quickly and continue operating in the face of disruptions or adversities.

     *** Circuit breaker pattern using resiliency 4J ***

     1. slidingWindowSize: This parameter defines the size of the sliding window used by the circuit breaker to monitor